-- third party, together with an assessment of whether the person was sufficiently expert to provide such solvency advice; - diary notes of the steps taken by the director to question the third party in order to gain understanding of the advice provided. - Not involved in management at the time the debt was incurred: - details of why the director was not involved in management at the time, by analysis of medical records (to the extent they are available), travel records (to the extent they are available), and records of discussions with the director and third parties concerning the reasons that prevented the director from not being involved in the management of the company at the time each debt was incurred. - An assessment of whether there were reasonable steps taken to prevent the company incurring the debt: - an assessment of actions taken to prevent the company incurring the debt (including any action taken to appoint an administrator), from an analysis of correspondence, minutes of meetings, and diary notes of discussions with the director, staff and third parties.
+- an assessment of the adequacy of the advice provided by the third party, together with an assessment of whether the person was sufficiently expert to provide such solvency advice; and - diary notes of the steps taken by the director to question the third party in order to gain understanding of the advice provided.

+Not involved in management at the time the debt was incurred:

+details of why the director was not involved in management at the time, by analysis of medical records (to the extent they are available), travel records (to the extent they are available), and records of discussions with the director and third parties concerning the reasons that prevented the director from being involved in the management of the company at the time each debt was incurred.

+Reasonable steps taken to prevent the company incurring the debt:

+an assessment of actions taken to prevent the company incurring the debt (including any action taken to appoint an administrator), from an analysis of correspondence, minutes of meetings, and diary notes of discussions with the director, staff and third parties.

-An assessment of whether the director's failure to prevent the incurring of the post-insolvency debt was dishonest.
+An assessment of whether the director's failure to prevent the incurring of the post-insolvency debt was dishonest